sorourf/sorourf/README.md

 ## 👋 About Me

 Hi!
-I’m **Dr. Sorour Fatemi**, a researcher and AI/ML expert with a deep passion for exploring and enhancing the capabilities of large language models (LLMs).
+I’m **Sorour Fatemi**, a researcher and AI/ML expert with a deep passion for exploring and enhancing the capabilities of large language models (LLMs).
 My work is driven by curiosity, innovation, and a commitment to solving real-world problems in finance and beyond.

 - 🧠 **Expertise**:
   - **LLM Alignment**